enisz/igdb/src/assets/templates/04-igdb-util.md

 ---
-overview: Utility class with helper methods.
+overview: Utility tools for making the job easier with the IGDB API
 icon: fa-tools
 ---